avipars/CS-Resources/math/logic/README.md

 - Every tree with at least 2 vertices has a leaf (vertex of degree 1)

-- aA graph is bipartite if and only if all cycles have even length
+- A graph is bipartite if and only if all cycles have even length

 - Any complete graph has a Hamilton cycle